Scoliosis surgery - child

 Your child's stomach and bowels may not work for a few days after surgery.
 Your child may need to receive fluids and nutrition through an intravenous (IV) line.

 Your child will receive pain medicine in the hospital.
-At first, pain medicine may be delivered through a special catheter inserted into your child's back.
+At first, the medicine may be delivered through a special catheter inserted into your child's back.
 After that, a pump may be used to control how much pain medicine your child gets.
 Your child may also get shots or take pain pills.

 Your child may have a body cast or a body brace.